gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

     If you can't perform port forwarding, use a VPN service instead.
 I recommend [Mullvad VPN](https://mullvad.net/en) (I'm not paid for this).

-!!! warning "Page restructure"
-    The rest of this page requires restructuring due to outdated or inaccurate information.

 ## Grand Theft Auto Connected
 !!! warning "Compatibility"
     This method is only compatible with patches 1.0.6.0, 1.0.7.0 and 1.0.8.0.
 [Downgrade](downgrading.md) if using the Complete Edition.

+    GTA Connected only supports ZolikaPatch and ZMenuIV out of mods - other mods are not allowed.
+If you want to have Shader Fixes, you can use [this outdated version](https://github.com/Parallellines0451/GTAIV.EFLC.FusionShaders/releases/tag/V109) - but it lacks a lot of things from the latest versions.
-Second most popular multiplayer option, as it's one of the best ways to experience GTA IV multiplayer without messing with GFWL.
+Second most popular multiplayer option, as it's the best way to experience GTA IV multiplayer without messing with GFWL while still having many of it's things intact.
 ### Usage
 ???+ info "Installation"
     * Go to the [GTA Connected](https://gtaconnected.com/downloads/) website.